Become an Approved Provider

 - Clock hours may not be issued retroactively WAC 181-85-045; 181-85-200

 Clock hour providers are subject to audit.
-Providers found not to be in compliance with WAC 181-85 will no longer be eligible to provide clock hours.
+Providers found not to comply with WAC 181-85 will no longer be eligible to provide clock hours.

-OSPI is not responsible for approving course content, the content is approved by the clock hour committee of the agency granting clock hours under their approval as a provider.
+OSPI is not responsible for approving course content; the clock hour committee approves the agency's scope, granting clock hours under their approval as a provider.